Junazidomi/Data-Science/Data-Science-prediction-projects/StudentPerformAnalysis/README.md

 The data preparation is as follows:

+1. Drop Data Missing
+2. Drop Irrelevant Value
-1. Encoding
+3. Encoding

    This process is often referred to as feature transformation, which involves converting categorical columns into numerical or binary form so that it can be used in the model training process and fulfill the mathematical requirements of machine learning algorithms.

-2. Normalization
+4. Normalization

    Normalization is the process of converting numerical data using into a specific scale with the purpose of equalizing the range  of values for each numerical feature used in the model training process

-3. Split the Training Data and Test Data
+5. Split the Training Data and Test Data

    In this section, train data and test data are split using sklearn train_test_split library to split dependent and independent data, which are then processed.